 As an avid world traveller, what are 5 places that are on your bucket list right now?

 Stockholm, Istanbul, New Zealand, Iceland, Florence.

-Want to know more about Jamie?
-Make sure to check out his profile page here.
 Thank you for reading and make sure to give a warm welcome to Jamie over at @northernblock.